gmc-code/PC-app-development/docs/Anvil/fibonacci_numbers.rst

 .. code-block::

-    Hailstone numbers are a sequence of odd and even positive integers.
+    Fibonacci numbers are a sequence of odd and even positive integers.
-    The values typically rise and fall, like a hailstone inside a cloud. e.g. 6, 3, 10, 5, 16, 8, 4, 2, 1
+    The values typically rise and fall, like a Fibonacci inside a cloud. e.g. 6, 3, 10, 5, 16, 8, 4, 2, 1

 ----